abyssDS/sfmlWiki/ProjectsGroogysDevelopmentEnvironment.md

 So far this handles any syntax errors that might arise but it is still in it's early age of development.
 For instance if we define a method in a module and then remove it this method will still exist in the ruby interpreter.

-### Console (Under development)
+### Console
-A console class that acts pretty much like the IO operations of Kernel.
-The difference is that it creates a SFML window where the input is put.
-So far it only supports outputting information to the console.
+A few console classes that acts pretty much like the IO operations of Kernel.
+The difference is that it is made to act like how you expect a console to do.
+Two classes was added that directly outputs the text into a graphical context like window or texture.

-A second thing I need to fix is the need for a call to a _update_ method which annoys me.
-It would be a lot nicer if the window could handle this on it's own like putting it in a separate thread.
-But then there is a risk that window input will start to act a bit undefined.
+### Resource Loader
+A module that will load resources in another thread and which you can query for progress information.
+Pretty handy if you want to load things in the background and not get a huge pause from the load time.
+Can be used in conjunction with a loading screen or in-game to load the next level while playing.

+**NOTE!** Does not speed up loading in any way!
+More or less it should make it slower because of Ruby's GIL.

 ### Watches (Concept/Theory/Under development)
 Haven't started on this yet but will be based on the console.
 Will allow the developer to specify the environment to watch a specific variable for any changes and report back trough a console window.
 This will let the developer see various values in real-time without clogging up the main application window.